python-cffi/cffi/doc/source/index.rst

     >>> str(x)        # interpret 'x' as a regular null-terminated string 'Hello'

-Note that unlike Python lists or tuples, but like C, you cannot index in a C array using negative numbers.
+Note that unlike Python lists or tuples, but like C, you *cannot* index in a C array from the end, using negative numbers.

 More generally, the C array types can have their length unspecified in C types, as long as their length can be derived from the initializer, like